uber-go/nilaway/README.md

 > significant performance cost (only once for drivers with modular support) and increase the number of non-actionable
 > errors in dependencies, for large Go projects with a lot of dependencies.
 >
-> You can use the [`include-pkgs`][include-pkgs-flag] flag to only include analysis of first-party code, where NilAway
+> We highly recommend using the [include-pkgs][include-pkgs-flag] flag to narrow down the analysis to your project's
-> will apply optimistic defaults for the out-of-scope Go code (meaning a potential increase of false negatives).
+> code exclusively.
+This directs NilAway to skip analyzing dependencies (e.g., third-party libraries), allowing you to
+> focus solely on potential nil panics reported by NilAway in your first-party code!

 ### Standalone Checker